stellar-deprecated/stellar-sms-client/README.md

 ## Current functionality

-* Only one account working (configurable by updading app config files).
+* Only one account working (configurable by updating app config files).
 * After [deploying the app](#testing-using-heroku-and-twilio) you can send a transaction by sending SMS to your Twilio phone numer: `send [federation name] [amount]`.
 For example: `send joyce 10` will send 10 STR to Joyce.
 * If you want to use your **test** account update config.
 You account must be funded - get some free stellars on [Galaxy](https://www.stellar.org/galaxy/).